Refined-Deep Reinforcement Learning for MIMO Bistatic Backscatter Resource Allocation: Abstract

 \section{Abstract}

-Bistatic backscatter communication promises ubiquitous, massive connectivity by utilizing passive tags to connect with a reader by reflecting carrier emitter (CE) signals for future Internet-of-Things (IoT) networks.
-This study focuses on the joint design of the transmit/received beamformers at the CE/reader and the reflection coefficient of the tag.
-A throughput maximization problem is thus formulated subject to satisfying the tag requirements.
-We develop a joint design through a series of trial-and-error interactions within the environment, driven by a predefined reward system in a continuous state and action context.
-We propose two deep reinforcement learning (DRL) algorithms to address the underlying optimization problem, namely deep deterministic policy gradient (DDPG) and soft actor-critic (SAC).
-Simulation results indicate that the proposed algorithm can learn from the environment and incrementally enhance its behavior, achieving performance that is on par with two leading benchmarks.
-Further, we also compared the performance of the proposed method with deep $Q$-network (DQN), double deep $Q$-network (DDQN), and dueling DQN (DuelDQN).
-For a system with twelve antennas, SAC leads with a \qty{26.76}{\percent} gain over DQN, followed by alternative optimization (AO) and DDPG at \qty{23.02}{\percent} and \qty{19.16}{\percent}.
-DDQN and DuelDQN show smaller improvements of \qty{10.40}{\percent} and \qty{14.36}{\percent}, respectively, against DQN.
+Bistatic backscatter communication facilitates ubiquitous, massive connectivity of passive tags for future Internet-of-Things (IoT) networks.
+The tags communicate with readers by reflecting carrier emitter (CE) signals.
+This work addresses the joint design of the transmit/receive beamformers at the CE/reader and the reflection coefficient of the tag.
+A throughput maximization problem is formulated to satisfy the tag requirements.
+A joint design is developed through a series of trial-and-error interactions within the environment, driven by a predefined reward system in a continuous state and action context.
+By leveraging recent advances in deep reinforcement learning (DRL), the underlying optimization problem is addressed.
+Capitalizing on deep deterministic policy gradient (DDPG) and soft actor-critic (SAC), we proposed two new algorithms, namely refined-DDPG for MIMO \bbc (RDMB) and refined-SAC for MIMO \bbc (RSMB).
+Simulation results show that the proposed algorithms can effectively learn from the environment and progressively improve their performance.
+They achieve results comparable to two leading benchmarks: alternating optimization (AO) and several DRL methods, including deep Q-network (DQN), double deep Q-network (DDQN), and dueling DQN (DuelDQN).
+For a system with twelve antennas, RSMB leads with a \qty{26.76}{\percent} gain over DQN, followed by AO and RSMB at \qty{23.02}{\percent} and \qty{19.16}{\percent}, respectively.